Assessment and Treatment Tools

 Nutrition Assessment for RDN (1 page) – Simple assessment form that I have found useful since 1992 and use daily in my practice.
 Prompts for history and good/bad days with food.
 In Word.

-What Happens When You Restrict Food Intake or Eat Healthy-Low-Calorie? – Checklist for client.
+Consequences of Healthy-Restrained Eating and Restricting Food Intake – Checklist for client.
 Points out consequences of food restriction.
 The fact that it is from the Keys Study and the subjects were male is hidden.
 Finding out what these men experienced is always an eye opener for clients.

 The Hunger Scale- Visual guideline to help client reconnect with hunger, fullness and satisfaction using a 0-10 scale with descriptions of each number.
 This provides you and your client a “language” with which to discuss their eating experiences.